 What is FDFest?

 The Flying Dance Festival (FDFest) is a collection of summer dance events organized by volunteers from Guelph and the surrounding areas.
-What started out as a group of friends getting together to practice some Salsa dance moves in the outdoors 14 years ago has now grown into a festival that brings joy and healing to many people from all walks of life.
+What started out as a group of friends getting together to practice some Salsa dance moves in the outdoors, has now grown into a festival that brings joy and healing to many people from all walks of life.

 - Dance heals, and brings joy to many in so many ways.
 What better way to serve as you bring a smile to someones’ day

 - Dancing can be intimidating to many of us.
 Trust me, we have all been there.
-FDFest is an open safe place everyone can try out dancing for the 1st time, and at a minimal cost
+FDFest is a welcoming comforting place where everyone can try out dancing for the 1st time, and at a minimal cost

 - Fostering connections within our communities.
 Connections with you ~ dance communities in and off campuses ~ neighbourhood groups ~ cultural organizations ~